andylolu2/YourMumBot/static/docs/privacy-policy.md

 ## Accessed data

-The bot accesses to the following information
+The bot accesses the following information

-- ID of the server that the bot joins
-- Name of the server that the bot joins
-- ID of the channel where a message is sent
-- Content of the messages sent when being mentioned or in a DM.
+- Content sent through the `prompt` parameter of the `/mum_joke` slash command.

 ## Stored data